LeanneLibGriff/nine-repro/Step3Naming.md

 ## What is a File Naming Convention?

-A File Naming Convention (FNC) is a framework or protocol for naming your files in a system that describes the contents and what files contain and how they relate to other files.
-Prior to collecting data, it is highly recommended first to establish an agreed FNC.
+A File Naming Convention (FNC) is a system for naming your all your files with a description of the contents and the context.
+This is a system that is best established as early as possible; ideally before collection research data.

 ## What is a File Name?
 ***File names*** are the names that are listed in the file directory and that team members give when saving a new file.